ion-digital/ion-php-wp-devhelper/README.md

 ###As a WordPress plugin (using [wordpress.org](https://wordpress.org/ "wordpress.org")):

-__PLEASE NOTE!__ There is currently no stable version available, WP Helper is still under development until version 1.0.0 - this is here for future reference.
+__PLEASE NOTE!__ There is currently no stable version available, WP Devhelper is still under development until version 1.0.0 - this is here for future reference.

 Simply log into your WordPress installation, navigate to:

 > _Plugins_ > _Add new_

-Then search for '_WP Helper_' and install as you would any other plugin.
+Then search for '_WP Devhelper_' and install as you would any other plugin.

 ###As a WordPress plugin (using manual upload):

-Download a packaged version (in __.ZIP__ format), [here](https://bitbucket.org/wpsolved/wp-helper/downloads/?tab=tags "bitbucket.org")
+Download a packaged version (in __.ZIP__ format), [here](https://bitbucket.org/wpsolved/wp-devhelper/downloads/?tab=tags "bitbucket.org")

 Log into your WordPress installation and navigate to: